AdamCanady/Messenger.com/README.md

 A quick Node-Webkit interface for Messenger.com, hopefully with nice features to come.

+Install dependencies:

+    npm i

 To run the development environment:

     npm run dev

-To build:
+To build (requires sudo to build with node-webkit-builder):

-    npm run build
+    sudo npm run build

-To install:
+To install (requires sudo to move into /Applications:

     npm run install